LachlanStephan/mysite/README.md

 - Tailwind CSS
 - Deployed to Netlify

-# Roadmap
+# Todo
-- SSR blogs
+- Redo theme with theme provider and custom hook
-- Move content to cms
+- Add read time to blogs
+- Find more performant way to fetch projects from github